kekyo/typed-message/README.md

 If you are doing a manual build, please build it.
 The Vite plugin is installed correctly, just edit the message file and the `src/generated/messages.ts` file should be generated automatically!

+The generated module exports both the `messages` map and a `locales` array. `locales` lists every detected locale symbol (file name without extension) except the fallback locale, so you can drive UI pickers or debugging tools straight from the generated data.

 Now that you are ready, all you have to do is use the message.

 #### TypedMessage Component (Recommended)